csprogram/networktest/README.md

 # A Simple Network Speed Test Program

-This program will fetch the specify network resources every 5 minutes(default).
+This program will fetch the specify network resources every 5 minutes (default) and record the spend time.

-There two collection of resource:
+The specify resources were defined in these two files:
 * src/main/resources/big.properties
 * src/main/resources/small.properties